cgjuan01/Deep-Learning-GNN-MTI-GAT-Structure-Aware-Multi-Omic-Graph-Attention-Network/README.md

 This repository implements a supervised Graph Attention Network (GAT) for prioritising exercise-responsive and ageing-associated genes by integrating causal inference, multi-omic evidence, protein structure, function, and graph topology.

-The model learns structure and function-aware MTI embeddings and produces a hybrid MTI + multi-omic gene ranking that improves on raw MR- or MTI-derived scores.
+The model learns structure and function-aware MTI embeddings and produces a hybrid MTI + multi-omic gene ranking that improves on raw MR or MTI-derived scores.

 Overview